 The light of the Holy Spirit was passing through Adam’s spirit unimpeded, reaching into his soul and influencing his mind and will, directing his body.
 Before the fall Adam was in harmony with his Creator, his heart and mind were enlightened by the power of God.
 This is not to say that Adam was a robot controlled by God but a spiritually minded being with free will, to whom all things were possible.
 There was only one limitation placed upon Adam:

 Adam’s Condition after the Fall

 When Adam and Eve exercised their God-given free will to disobey, a crucial change occurred.
 A split second after the creature chose to defy his Creator an inward fatality occurred.
 Adam and Eve’s spiritual union with God was the first casualty of their disobedience; the departure of the Holy Spirit from their spirit rendered them spiritually dead, separated from God.
 This does not infer that “man’s individual spirit” died at that time.

-Upon the departure of the Holy Spirit, the garment of light loses it source (Illustration on the right) and Adam and Eve immediately become aware of their nakedness.
+Upon the departure of the Holy Spirit, the garment of light loses its source (Illustration on the left) and Adam and Eve immediately become aware of their nakedness.
 (Gen. 3:7).

 Lost is the image and likeness of God in the sense that it is now marred and disfigured by sin…like a beautiful bird without its feathers.
 Also, notice the soul is now joined to the body as depicted by the illustration above right.